-Unlike dogs, cats usually don’t attempt to appease their owners, and thus can seem indifferent or aloof.
-Cats do make a number of affectionate gestures, however, including head butting, sitting on a lap, purring, touching noses, and rubbing against people and other cats.
+Unlike dogs, cats usually don’t attempt to appease their owners, so they can seem indifferent or aloof, but they do make a number of affectionate gestures, including head butting, lap sitting, purring, touching noses, and rubbing against people and other cats.

-When cats rub against other cats, it’s called allorubbing, and it serves to reinforce a group bond and identity by transferring scents.
-Allorubbing can be likened to a hug or a handshake among humans, and whencats engage in this behaviour with people, they’re indicating that they view those people as part of their clan.
+When cats rub against other cats, it’s called allorubbing, and it reinforces a group bond and identity by transferring scents.
+Allorubbing can be likened to a hug or a handshake among humans.
+When cats engage in this behaviour with people, they’re indicating that they view those people as part of their clan.

-Modern domestic cats tend to place owners in the role of surrogate parents and themselves as permanent kittens that are fed, groomed, and comforted when upset.
-But many cats attempt to care for their owners as well.
-This may take the form of bringing “presents,” which tend to be either dead rodents and birds or live prey animals.
-In the latter case, it has been speculated that the cats are attempting to provide their inept human companions with some much-needed hunting practice, much as a mother cat would do for her kittens.
+Modern domestic cats tend to view owners as surrogate parents and themselves as permanent kittens that are fed, groomed, and comforted when upset.
+However, some cats take on the parental role of caring for their owners by bringing “presents,” usually dead rodents and birds or live prey animals.
+In the latter case, it has been speculated that the cats are attempting to provide their inept human companions with some much-needed hunting practice, as a mother cat would do for her kittens.

-There is also widespread anecdotal evidence for the fact that many cats will attempt to provide comfort to unhappy people by rubbing against them, purring, sitting on their laps, winding around their legs, and engaging in other behaviours targeted specifically to the unhappy individual.
-Of course, there are some cats that don’t seem particularly inclined to comfort anyone, but the same can be said of certain people.
+There is also widespread anecdotal evidence that many cats try to comfort unhappy people by rubbing against them, purring, sitting on their laps, winding around their legs, and engaging in other behaviours targeted specifically to the unhappy individual.
+Of course, there are cats that aren’t inclined to comfort anyone, but the same can be said of certain people.

-Female cats are among the best mothers in the animal kingdom, and even tomcats have been known to provide their mates and their own kittens with affection and care, though this is quite variable from one tomcat to the next.
+Female cats are among the best mothers in the animal kingdom, and some tomcats provide affection and care to their mates and their own kittens as well.
 Groups of feral female cats, often blood relatives, usually raise their young collectively.

-Feral female cats not only nest communally, but also nurse, groom, and guard one another’s young, and act as midwives through the birth process for other females, cleaning the mother and the newborn kittens.
+Feral female cats nest communally; nurse, groom, and guard one another’s young; and act as midwives during the birth process for other females, cleaning the mother and her newborn kittens.
 Many cats have also adopted and nursed baby animals of other species, including dogs, mice, squirrels, and pandas.

 Cats display many signs of grief when they have lost a loved one.
 When a mother cat’s young kittens are taken away from her, she will search frantically and call for them.

-Many cats whose owners have died have showed signs of profound grief, in some cases becoming severely withdrawn and even refusing food.
+Many cats show signs of profound grief after their human companions have died, in some cases becoming severely withdrawn and even refusing food.
 This indicates that cats are capable of experiencing something more than “cupboard love” for their owners.
-Owners have also reported cats grieving after the loss of other household pets.
+Many owners have also reported cats grieving after the loss of other household pets.

 Of course, not all cats will grieve deeply; some get over things more quickly than others.
 Like people, individual cats experience grief in different ways and at different intensities.

-Evidence suggests that cats can experience many of the same feelings that people can, though they can’t analyze them or seek meaning from them in the way that humans do, because this requires the capacity for abstraction.
+Evidence suggests that cats can experience many of the same feelings people do, though they can’t analyze them or seek meaning from them in the way that humans can because this requires the capacity for abstraction.
 Cat owners rely primarily on observations of feline behaviour to determine which emotions a cat may be feeling, but there is also physiological evidence that cats experience many of the same emotions as humans:

 - Biochemical changes that occur in the brain with certain emotions such as pleasure or fear in humans also occur in cats, and cats respond to the same mood-regulating neurotransmitters (dopamine, serotonin, etc.) as people do.

-- Cats and many other animals can experience depression, which may override their basic survival instincts, such as the urge to eat, if it’s severe enough.
+- Cats can experience depression, which may override their basic survival instincts, such as the urge to eat, if it’s severe enough.

-Emotions expressed by cats include simple feelings of joy, sadness, anger, fear, anxiety, excitement, affection, frustration, pleasure, and contentment.
-Many people assert that cats display even more complex social emotions, such as compassion, contempt, embarrassment, jealously, and love.
+Emotions expressed by cats include simple feelings of joy, sadness, anger, fear, anxiety, excitement, affection, frustration, pleasure, and contentment, and many people believe that cats display even more complex social emotions, such as compassion, contempt, embarrassment, jealousy, and love.

-People may also cling to the view that animals are incapable of experiencing feelings to justify particularly inhumane animal experimentation.
-In addition, there are those who fear that if people come to believe that animals have emotions, they will no longer find it acceptable to engage in current hunting and farming practices.
-However, many organic farmers have recognized that well-treated animals in low-stress environments are more productive and healthy.
+Some people cling to the belief that animals don’t have feelings to justify inhumane animal experimentation, or because they fear that other people will no longer find current hunting and farming practices acceptable if animals have emotional lives.
+However, many organic farmers have found that well-treated animals in low-stress environments are healthier and more productive.

-A primary difference between the emotions of people and those of animals may be that humans can analyze their emotions, and even have emotional responses to their own emotional responses, whereas animals are unlikely to generate such a feedback loop.
+The primary difference between the emotions of people and those of animals is that humans can analyze their emotions, and even have emotional responses to their own emotional responses, whereas animals are unlikely to generate this sort of feedback loop.
 Humans can engage in metacognition because they have a level of self-consciousness that cats don’t possess, which enables them to think about the meaning of their emotions as well as their current and future implications.

-There is plenty of evidence that cats do indeed experience emotions, but awareness of this creates a risk that feline behaviours will be misinterpreted due to the tendency to anthropomorphize.
+Many people know that cats experience emotions, but they often misinterpret feline behaviours due to the human tendency to anthropomorphize (ascribe human characteristics to animals).
 Owners may project complex feelings and motivations onto their pets that the animals aren’t capable of experiencing, or misinterpret an animal’s motivations and feelings because they don’t understand the differences between animal psychology and human psychology.
-For example, owners often believe that their cats urinate on the floor out of spite or to punish them for something or other, but this behaviour actually results from anxiety, territoriality, illness, dislike of a particular brand of cat litter, or problems with the litter box.
+For example, many owners believe that their cats urinate on the floor out of spite or vengefulness, but this behaviour actually results from anxiety, territoriality, illness, dislike of a particular brand of cat litter, or problems with the litter box.

-A cat that is angry is more likely to show it impulsively by lashing out, rather than by planning an indirect revenge such as soiling a piece of furniture.
-But even such aggressive responses usually stem from fear rather than rage.
-In many cases, the cat is simply launching a pre-emptive strike against someone she views as a threat.
+A cat expresses anger impulsively and directly by lashing out, not by planning revenge, and even aggressive responses usually stem from fear rather than rage.
+In many cases, the cat is launching a pre-emptive strike against someone she views as a threat.

-Overall, evidence indicates that cats can experience many of the same emotions that humans do, including some of the more complex ones such as love.
-However, it is a mistake to assume that the emotions underlying cat behaviours are always the same as what a person would likely be feeling if he were to behave in a similar manner.
+Overall, the evidence indicates that cats can experience many of the same emotions that humans do, including some of the more complex ones such as love.
+However, it is a mistake to assume that the emotions underlying cat behaviours are always the same as what a person would likely be feeling if he behaved in a similar manner.